Ependymoma Awareness Day 2015

-In an effort to raise awareness of ependymoma, patients, caregivers and medical professionals from around the world dedicated April 10, 2014, as the third annual Ependymoma Awareness Day.
+Patients, caregivers and medical professionals from around the world dedicated May 5, 2015, as the fourth annual Ependymoma Awareness Day!

-The butterfly release was held at the beautiful Houstonian Hotel in the Meadow at 2 p.m. on Thursday, April 10, 2014.
-Over 700 butterflies were released to honor loved ones with ependymoma and support ependymoma research.
-The delicate and beautiful butterfly was chosen to represent the spirit of the ependymoma community as it symbolizes hope through change.
+A butterfly release was held at St. Jude Children’s Research Hospital in Memphis, Tennessee, on Tuesday, May 5, 2015.
+Hundreds of brightly colored butterflies covered the skies and were released to honor loved ones with ependymoma, caregivers and to support ependymoma research.
+The delicate and beautiful butterfly was chosen to represent the spirit of the ependymoma community as a symbol of hope through change.
 The butterfly release was videotaped and posted to the internet so that supporters around the world can participate and share in this moving event!

 Our hope with Ependymoma Awareness Day is to increase public recognition of this rare tumor and the need for clinical studies to improve early diagnosis, standardize treatment and improve the health status of those living with this disease.